3lis/rnn_vae/README.md

-# Scene understanding from monocular videos with variational autoencoders and recurrent neural networks
+# On the Road with 16 Neurons: Mental Imagery with Bio-inspired Deep Neural Networks

-###### *Alice, January 2020*
+###### *Alice Plebe, Mauro Da Lio (2020).*
 ---

-This the repository contains the source code related to the paper **"On the Road with 16 Neurons: Mental Imagery with Bio-inspired Deep Neural Networks"**.
+This repository contains the source code related to the paper *"On the Road with 16 Neurons: Mental Imagery with Bio-inspired Deep Neural Networks"*.

 The code is written in Keras 2.2.4 using TensorFlow 1.12.0 backend.
 The scripts are executed with Python 3.6.8.
 The networks are trained on multiple GPUs with CUDA 10.1.
 <!--T